bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 ![Photo of clouds and a small airplane contrail](https://unsplash.it/3000/1500?image=38)

 ## Project brief
  In this project, you will be creating a hypertext narrative.
-You will use software called Twine to construct a non-linear, speculative story that describes an event in the near future.
-The goal of your story is to allow you to explore the main issue in any way that is interesting and engaging.
+You will use software called Twine to construct a non-linear story that describes an event in the near future.
+The goal of your project is to present an issue and allow your audience to explore it in an engaging way.

  Framing a contemporary issue within the context of a fictional technological and social reality can help a designer to discover new and surprising insights.
 The science fiction genre does this extensively, often by showing events that result in undesired consequences, inspiring the audience into self-reflection.

+ This short story called [story], by [author] is a good example of a

 ### Scope and constraints